arcadiapage/arcadiapage.github.io/_posts/2023-07-25-INFP-planning-finding-planner-peace.md

 title: How I Finally Learned to Plan as an INFP and Found Planner Peace
 date: 2023-07-25 00:00:00 -08:00
 tags:
-- INFP & HSP
+- Personality Type
-- Productivity & Simplicity
+- Productivity
-- Goal Setting
 layout: post
 subtitle: ''
 ---